-Advice for friends and family of a person diagnosed with cancer
+Here’s some practical advice for friends and family of a person diagnosed with cancer.

 A cancer diagnosis can be scary.
-Friends and family are often uncertain about how best to support and help the person with cancer.
+Friends and family are often uncertain about how best to support and help a loved one after a diagnosis.
+Here’s some helpful advice.

 What is something a loved one can say that really helps a cancer patient and why?